 'The Day that We Can't Protect Human Sources': The President and the House Intelligence Committee Burn an Informant

 What happens when the outing of intelligence sources is the province not of rogue insiders but of senior officials in two branches of this country’s government?

 Over the last week, there's been a great deal of discussion on Lawfare regarding the role that the Foreign Intelligence Surveillance Court might play in clearing up controversy over the Nunes memo.
-As a matter of fact, there isn't much doubt that the FISA Court has plenty of authority to investigate and punish Justice Department and FBI officials who have filed misleading pleadings.
+Benjamin Wittes and Susan Hennessey have filed a brief before the FISA Court on the matter, and Sophia Brill has described how the court's rules might allow it to weigh in.

 The House Permanent Select Committee on Intelligence (HPSCI) has released the transcript of the Feb.
 5 business meeting in which it voted to release the HPSCI minority rebuttal to the Nunes memo.

 You wouldn’t know it from the endless public discussion of the Nunes Memo and the Democratic response to it, but the House of Representatives does not get to decide whether a FISA application is valid.
 Congress gets to decide what the legal standards are under FISA.
 But at the end of the day, the judge of any individual FISA application is not the chairman of the House intelligence committee.
 It’s not the ranking member either.
 It’s actually not even the President of the United States either.